The Cost of Convenience: Ridehailing and Traffic Fatalities

-56 Pages Posted: 22 Nov 2018 Last revised: 4 Mar 2020
+69 Pages Posted: 22 Nov 2018 Last revised: 4 Mar 2020

-We examine the effect of the introduction of ridesharing services in U.S. cities on fatal traffic accidents.
-The arrival of ridesharing is associated with an increase of approximately 3% in the number of motor vehicle fatalities and fatal accidents.
-This increase is not only for vehicle occupants but also pedestrians.
-We propose a simple conceptual model to explain the effects of ridesharing’s introduction on accident rates.
-Consistent with the notion that ridesharing increases congestion and road use, we find that its introduction is associated with an increase in arterial vehicle miles traveled, excess gas consumption, and annual hours of delay in traffic.
-On the extensive margin, ridesharing’s arrival is also associated with an increase in new car registrations.
-These effects are higher in cities with prior higher use of public transportation and carpools, consistent with a substitution effect, and in larger cities and cities with high vehicle ownership.
-The increase in accidents appears to persist—and even increase—over time.
-Back-of-the-envelope estimates of the annual cost in human lives range from $5.33 billion to $13.24 billion per year.
+We examine the effect of the introduction of ridehailing in U.S. cities on fatal traffic accidents.
+The arrival of ridehailing is associated with an increase of approximately 3% in the number of fatalities and fatal accidents, for both vehicle occupants and pedestrians.
+The effects persist when controlling for proxies for smartphone adoption patterns.
+Consistent with ridehailing increasing congestion and road usage, we find that introduction is associated with an increase in arterial vehicle miles traveled, excess gas consumption, and annual hours of delay in traffic.
+On the extensive margin, ridehailing’s arrival is also associated with an increase in new car registrations.
+These effects are higher in cities with prior higher use of public transportation and carpools, consistent with a substitution effect, and in larger cities.
+These effects persist over time.
+Back-of-the-envelope estimates of the annual cost in human lives range from $5.33B to $13.24B.

-JEL Classification: I0, O3, R4
+JEL Classification: I00, O3, R4

 Suggested Citation: Suggested Citation